Founder and President

 After listening to tapes of pianist Dmitry Paperno’s on-air performances on Chicago’s classical music station, WFMT, Ginsburg enlisted Paperno to record Cedille’s first album.
 Dmitry Paperno Plays Russian Piano Music garnered favorable reviews and put Cedille on the map.

 In 1994, Cedille became a not-for-profit under the umbrella of an operating foundation, now called Cedille Chicago, NFP.
 This change gave Cedille the ability to produce more recordings and pursue more ambitious projects.
-Cedille Records releases an average of eight recordings per year.
+Today, Cedille Records releases between eight and ten new recordings each year.
 Recording projects are artist-driven, generated directly from the artists’ interests and aesthetic sensibilities.
 Driven by its desire to further artists’ careers, Cedille continually seeks to add new artists to its roster.
 Cedille bears production, distribution, and promotion expenses associated with each recording, drawing from contributed support by individuals and organizations, plus album sales revenue.

 Cedille has grown to be one of Chicago’s greatest ambassadors of classical music, garnering 18 Grammy nominations and six Grammy Awards for its recordings.
-Cedille has also earned a stellar reputation as a top label for recording contemporary works: the label’s catalog of 200 albums, featuring more than 180 distinct artists and ensembles, includes the world-premiere recordings of over 300 works.
+Cedille has also earned a stellar reputation as a top label for recording contemporary works: the label’s catalog of over 200 albums, featuring more than 180 distinct artists and ensembles, includes the world-premiere recordings of well over 400 works.

 In 2009, The Chicago Tribune named Ginsburg a “Chicagoan of the Year,” writing, “Let’s hear it for James Ginsburg.
 The Chicagoan is one of the last independent entrepreneurs in classical recording, a man who has stuck to his artistic vision and made a success of it at a time of market shrinkage and industry downsizing.”